amnesica/BelugaProject/INSTALL.md

   - `map_type_to_shape`
   - `shape_data`

-    use the provided csv files in `assets/DbContent`.
+    use the provided csv files in `assets/dbContent`.

 - For the tables

   - `aircraft_data`
   - `airport_data`

-    copy the downloaded files to `.../assets/DbContent`.
+    copy the downloaded files to `.../assets/dbContent`.

   To load the csv-files it is necessary that the files can be accessed by postgres.
-Therefore create a folder `DbContent` inside the postgres folder.
+Therefore create a folder `dbContent` inside the postgres folder.

   ```
   $ cd /var/lib/postgresql/
-  $ sudo mkdir DbContent
+  $ sudo mkdir dbContent
   ```

-- Copy all csv-files to the newly created directory `/var/lib/postgresql/DbContent`
+- Copy all csv-files to the newly created directory `/var/lib/postgresql/dbContent`

-- In the script `loadBelugaDb.sh` set the path in `pathToDirectoryWithCsv` to the directory with the csv-files (e.g. `/var/lib/postgresql/DbContent`)
+- In the script `loadBelugaDb.sh` set the path in `pathToDirectoryWithCsv` to the directory with the csv-files (e.g. `/var/lib/postgresql/dbContent`)

 - Make the script `loadBelugaDb.sh` executable